rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 #### Use a mobile device to generate LPNs

-You can also use the Mobile Receipt & Task form to generate LPNs in Putty.
+You can also use the Mobile Receipt & Task form to generate LPNs in PuTTy.
 To generate an LPN automatically, place the cursor in the **LPN** field, then press **Generate**.
 The system default shortcut key for **Generate** is **Ctrl+G**.